willnjohnson/SigTail/README.md

     *   Sign a specified URL (e.g., a social media profile URL) using their private key, producing a Base64-encoded signature.
     *   Export their public key in JWK format.
     *   Manage and copy the generated signature string in a specific `sigtail:<pastebin_id>::<signature>` format, ready for embedding into online profiles or other text fields.
     *   Manage the Pastebin ID where the public key is hosted.
+The Pastebin ID is your **identifier**.

 2.  **SigTail Verifier Userscript (Tampermonkey/Greasemonkey):** A browser userscript designed to scan webpages for `sigtail:` strings, retrieve the corresponding public key from a specified Pastebin URL, and cryptographically verify the embedded signature against a known message (e.g., the current page's URL).
 If successful, the script replaces the `sigtail:` string with a visual "verified" indicator; otherwise, it displays a "verification failed" status.